Dekeniv/Dekeniv/README.md

 ### Hi, I'm Kevin :wave:

-Having just finished my training as a Web Developer in Bordeaux, I am currently on an internship to increase my skills in Front-End: smiley:
+Having just finished my training as a Web Developer in Bordeaux, I am currently on an internship to increase my skills in Front-End :smiley: